philips-software/logproxy/README.md

 ```

 Logs should now start flowing from your app all the way to HSDP logging infra through lgoproxy.
 You can use Kibana for log searching.

-# HSDP Slack
-Use the #logproxy channel on HSDP Slack for any questions you have.
-Main author is @andy

 # TODO
 - Better handling of HTTP 635 errors